 In Antarctica, refrigerators are actually used to thaw and in some cases even mildly heat up food, since the outside temperatures are far colder than a fridge.
 In some cases, the food itself manages to cool down the storage units, which is when thawing happens.
 So even if food goes past the expiration date, you don’t really have to worry so much about falling sick.
 After all, even in general, expiration dates are a suggestion and not a mandatory guideline.
 The expiration dates hence become arbitrary, with people frequently consuming “expired” food in the galleys.
 In inventory from some of the oldest explorers of the Antarctic, one can find records of condiments and even products from the 20th century, rotting away much slower than it normally would elsewhere.

 So finally, what do the people in Antarctica eat?
 Mostly frozen vegetables and fruits along with lots and lots of frozen meat.
 Apart from that, food in Antarctica is very carb-heavy with lots of rice, pasta, and wheat-based items.
 Fatty foods also play a large part in Antarctican diets.
 Some of the more resource-abundant stations on Antarctica have more sophisticated equipment; Coleman grills and pizza ovens are commonplace among the bigger stations like McMurdo.
 So it isn’t to say that Antarctica is exactly food starved.
-And for those living in their own research stations, cooking on the scale of commercial kitchen planners might not be possible but they do have the capability to operate their own private grills, steamers, and fryers on their own without external supplies.
+And for those living in their own research stations, cooking on the scale of commercial kitchen design and planning might not be possible but they do have the capability to operate their own private grills, steamers, and fryers on their own without external supplies.

 Only once a year does Antarctica actually get fresh food.
 Known across the continent as freshies, fresh food arrives on military planes when the ice is sturdy enough for planes to land on the ice.